List of Saw characters: Amanda Young

 In Saw, Amanda Young is introduced as a heroin addict, and the first person to survive one of Jigsaw's "games" (notably, the only known survivor at the time of Saw), who ultimately believes that John helped her.
 She was placed in a "reverse bear trap" that was hooked into her jaws and was set to wrench her jaws apart with great force once the timer reached zero.
 She was forced to kill and disembowel a man to obtain a key to unlock the device.
-It is revealed in Saw II that after her test John recruited her as his apprentice, and Amanda was intended to carry out John's legacy.
+It is revealed in Saw II that after her test John recruited her as his apprentice; Amanda was intended to carry out John's legacy.
 In Saw III, however, it is revealed that Amanda has become disillusioned with his philosophy and starts designing inescapable traps, believing that the trap victims are incapable of change.
 Unwilling to let a murderer continue his legacy, John designs a test in which Amanda must prove that she has what it takes to carry on with it, but she ultimately fails when she shoots Lynn Denlon, and Lynn's husband Jeff Denlon retaliates by shooting Amanda.
 Amanda's corpse is seen in Saw IV and Saw V, and she appears in flashbacks in Saw V, Saw VI, and Saw 3D.
 In Saw VI it is revealed that Mark Hoffman blackmailed Amanda into killing Lynn, using the knowledge that she had a role in Jill Tuck's miscarriage.